galwa506/Tableau/README.md

 # Tableau

-This repository contains some of my assignments for the Data Visualization subject, as well as various Tableau projects I've worked on for fun.
-The projects explore different datasets and visualization techniques to enhance data storytelling and insights.
+This repository contains some of my assignments for the Data Visualization subject, along with various Tableau projects I've worked on for fun.
+Here, you will find the datasets I have worked on, and you can also try opening my Tableau files in your own Tableau software to explore them.

-Feel free to check them out and provide feedback! 🚀
+These are fun and interactive Tableau projects - feel free to check them out and experiment with the visualizations! 🚀